At Halliford School, we facilitate our students’ progress in the following ways

 Assessment for learning is a central part of the whole school marking policy, and if used properly, it also plays a significant part in encouraging student progress.
 Effort is always encouraged, and positive advice is given, especially when a student is clearly struggling with a particular subject or topic.

 Students are tested in English Language, Maths, Verbal Reasoning and Non-Verbal Reasoning upon applying to join Halliford.
 This allows for their subsequent progress to be monitored as well as the relative progress of individual subject departments to be assessed.

 Pupils are again tested in Years 9 and 12 using MidYIS and Alis tests developed by the Centre of Evaluation and Monitoring.
-Whilst the performance indicators achieved on these occassions are just one indicator, they do give useful objective data against which to assess a pupil’s performance.
+Whilst the performance indicators achieved on these occasions are just one indicator, they do give useful objective data against which to assess a pupil’s performance.

 Heads of Department use the data to analyse the performance of their departments while the Deputy Head Academic conducts a whole school analysis.
 The results of these analyses are used to inform the academic development plans of both the School as a whole and individual departments as well as to inform the targets set and assistance given to individual students.